micro-os-plus/xpack-study-projects/README.md

 ## Eclipse

-The default way to build these project is via command line commands.
+The default way to build these project is via command line commands, as presented before.

 For those who prefer graphical tools, it is also possible to use Eclipse.